michaeljclark/busybear-linux/README.md

 # busybear-linux

-busybear-linux is a tiny RISC-V Linux root filesystem image that targets the `virt` board in riscv-qemu.
+busybear-linux is a tiny RISC-V Linux root filesystem image that targets the `virt` machine in riscv-qemu.
 As the name suggests, busybear-linux is a riscv-linux root image comprised of busybox and dropbear.

 The root image is intended to demonstrate virtio-net and virtio-block in